Uproduction אירועים

 What are the first steps to plan a successful team building event?

-Defining clear objectives is the critical first step in planning a successful team building event.
-Start by breaking down your goals into specific, measurable targets, such as increasing cross-departmental collaboration by forming new project teams.
+Defining clear objectives is the critical first step.
+Start by breaking down your goals into specific, measurable targets — for example, increasing cross-departmental collaboration by forming new project teams — so every later decision has a yardstick to measure against.

 How do I assemble a planning team for my event?